kmw2221/arctic_satellite/README.md

-2. Run a supervised machine learning algorithm to detect land cover in each location Step A: Train the data by selectioning specific points and areas within the region of known land cover (water, buildings, trees, rocks) Step B: Run the algorithm to classify each pixel into the same categories Step C: Assess accuracy metrics of the model
+2. Run a supervised machine learning algorithm to detect land cover in each location Step A: Train the data by selectioning specific points and areas within the region of known land cover (water, buildings, trees, rocks).
+Step B: Run the algorithm to classify each pixel into the same categories.
+Step C: Assess accuracy metrics of the model.

 3. Compare vegetation loss and building increases across the three time spans to discover economic activity.